venkatramanrenganathan/Covariance-Steering-With-Optimal-DR-Risk-Allocation/README.md

 # Procedure to run the code
 1. To just run covariance steering with polytopic distributionally robust state risk constraints, run the matlab code `mainDRCS.m` which will load the required system data and generate the desired plots.
-2. To run covariance steering with iterative risk allocation for polytopic distributionally robust state risk constraints, run the matlab code `mainCS_DRCC.m` which will load the required system data and generate the desired plots.
+2. To run covariance steering with iterative risk allocation for polytopic distributionally robust state risk constraints, run the matlab code `mainCSDRRA.m` which will load the required system data and generate the desired plots.
 3. For conic state risk constraints, run the matlab code `mainDRCS_CC.m` which will load the required system data and generate the desired plots.

-## Variations while running `mainDRCS.m` and `mainDRCS_CC.m` files
+## Variations while running `mainDRCS.m`, `mainCSDRRA.m` and `mainDRCS_CC.m` files
     * Set `riskSelectFlag = 1` in line `13` for running simulations with Gaussian chance constraints
     * Set `riskSelectFlag = 2` in line `13` for running simulations with Distributionally Robust risk constraints
     * Set `dynamicsSelectFlag = 1` in line `14` for running simulations with 3D spacecraft dynamics